Alexzihaohu/2021s1final/ccc.md

 #### HDFS Architecture

 A HDFS file is a collection of blocks stored in datanodes, with metadata (such as the position of those blocks) that is stored in namenodes

+**HDFS achieve fault-tolerance** fault tolerance in Hadoop HDFS was achieved by creating replicas.
+HDFS creates a replica of the data block and stores them on multiple machines (DataNode).
+The number of replicas created depends on the replication factor (by default 3).
+If any of the machines fails, the data block is accessible from the other machine containing the same copy of data.
+Hence there is no data loss due to replicas stored on different machines.

+HDFS has blocks existing on nodes and there is a name node which contains the meta data about which block is running and if one of the nodes fails then the data is still available somewhere else in the system load balanced.
+And it will try to rebalnce itself.

 ![hadooparchitecture](pic/hadooparchitecture.png)